firebase/quickstart-ios/abtesting/Design/SYMBOLS.md

 ```
 returns `VStack` containing a `BasicList` populated with the Firebase data on top of a "Refresh"
 `Button`, which updates appConfig's color scheme from Remote Config and is done asynchronously if
-refreshed by pulling down on the list on iOS 15, with a navigation title of "Firenotes" and
+refreshed by pulling down on the list on iOS 15, with a navigation title of "Firenotes", preferred
-foreground color corresponding to appConfig's color scheme (orange for dark color scheme, primary
+color scheme of appConfig's color scheme, and foreground color corresponding to appConfig's color
-for light color scheme)
+scheme (orange for dark color scheme, primary for light color scheme)

 ### `BasicList`
 ```swift